MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

  ```bash
  dotnet add [path\to\project_name].csproj package Microsoft.Quantum.Development.Kit`
  ```
+If your projects use any other Microsoft.Quantum packages, run the command for these too.
- Close the command prompt and select Build > Build Solution (do *not* select Rebuild Solution, as rebuilding will initially fail)
+1. Close the command prompt and select Build > Build Solution (do *not* select Rebuild Solution, as rebuilding will initially fail)

 ### In Visual Studio Code